 - Avoiding electronics an hour before bed

-In addition to keeping you mentally and physically healthy, getting enough rest can also boost your energy and give you what you need to stay physically active each day.
+In addition to keeping you mentally and physically healthy, getting enough rest can boost your energy and help you stay physically active each day.
 Exercise is a natural way to improve your mood, and a necessity to prevent some early signs of aging.
 Aim for at least 150 minutes each week of moderate to intense aerobic activity as part of your regular exercise routine, which benefits both your physical and mental health.
-Make it a goal to exercise regularly as part of your self-care routine to support overall wellbeing.
-Engaging in self-care practices like regular exercise and prioritizing sleep can also help reduce anxiety and improve your mental health.
+Regular movement, even a walk with purpose, can be one of the most healing gifts you give yourself.

 Finally, consider making some dietary changes.
 Not only will limiting processed foods and saturated fats benefit your physical health, but focusing on healthy fats, lean meats, and plenty of fruits and vegetables can improve your mood and help you to age gracefully.
 These habits are important steps toward achieving a healthier life.